 Yet, we contend that ED in content words should primarily be concerned with accuracy rather than fluency: we assume that in cases when the original word combination chosen by the learner is acceptable in English, an EDC algorithm should not correct it to an idiom or a more fluent collocation simply because this collocation is more frequently used by native speakers.
-We believe in that case there is little to be learned about the language, and the learner is encouraged to simply memorise idioms and collocations rather than try to understand how words combine.
+We believe that if the learner is encouraged to simply memorise idioms and collocations rather than try to understand how words combine there is little to be learned about the language itself.